UAVXP/neet/README.md

 ## Advantages
 It can automatically create Network Strings, so you will not bother yourself with that unneeded stuff.

+The message will delay a bit because server should process `util.AddNetworkString` (as I've been told at Gmod Wiki).
+You can control this delay via convar (see Configuration section below)

 Also it will automatically determine the best way to send numbers (int/uint/float/double).

 Other than that, it will automatically compress/decompress strings, if compressed string will be shorter that uncompressed.

+## Configuration
+`neet_senddelay` - Delay of sending a message if network string doesn't exist (1-∞, default: 3)

 ## Usage
 Usage of this library is very simple and clean: only three lines is enough.